bdgmb2/aceo-modloader/README.md

 ##### How to Install ModLoader:
 1. Download the latest release package for your platform in the "Releases" tab
 2. Unzip the release package and place all files in your Airport CEO game directory
-3. Configure Steam to start ModLoader instead of the game
-     1. Right Click on "Airport CEO" in Steam and select "Properties"
-     2. Click on "Set launch options..."
-     3. Enter `ModLoader.exe` in the launch options.
-4. You're done.
-Start the game normally through Steam.
+3. You're done.
+Start the game by launching "ModLoader.exe".
 You should get a command prompt window with some logging information, then the game will start.
 Do **NOT** close the command prompt window, just leave it alone.
 5. You will know ModLoader is working when you see a ModLoader message underneath the game version number in the top-right corner once in-game.

 ##### How to Uninstall ModLoader:
 1. Delete the "ModLoader" and "mods" folders.
-Then delete "ModLoader.exe"
+Then delete "ModLoader.exe" and all the files that sound similar to "Mono.Cecil"
-2. Delete the ModLoader launch command in the Steam Launch Options (Check step 3 above)
-3. You're done.
+2. You're done.
 Your game should be back to vanilla.

 ##### How to Install Mods:
 Mods go inside the `mods` folder in the root of your Airport CEO game directory.
 Mod developers should